MohamedElsayed-21/Mastering-Embedded-Linux/2-Bash/1- Introduction to Bash/3-Varibles-in-bash.md

 #  Variables in Bash Scripting

 ## Introduction to Variables in Bash
+- Bash is a dynamically typed language where variables are treated as strings by default but can be used as numbers in arithmetic operations if applicable.
 - Variables in Bash are used to store data that can be accessed and manipulated throughout a script.
 - They provide flexibility and allow you to write dynamic and reusable scripts.
 - A variable is a value that can vary or change.